NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

 In turn, I hope these upstream packages and ecosystems might even care about packaging and integration of the sort that we do.
 This would create a virtuous cycle where Nix is easier to use by more people, and Nixpkgs is easier to maintain as upstream packages better match our values.

-The most important future work is technical, but being able to win upstream developer hearts and minds better than before, because ultimately distribution's live and die by upstream's decisions.
+The most important future work is not technical, but being able to win upstream developer hearts and minds better than before, because ultimately distribution's live and die by upstream's decisions.